Leadwerks/Documentation/2dspace.md

 ## Two-dimensional Space

 Now we are going to add a second dimension to our number line, in the form of a second number line going up and down.
-A 2D number line is called a grid:
+A 2D number line is called a grid.
+Each coordinate on the grid has two numbers that indicate the X (horizontal) and Y (vertical) position.
+In the grid below, I have marked one coordinate in each quadrant of the grid.
+You can see how the sign of each number indicates which coordinate they are in.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/2dgrid.png?raw=true)

+The center of the grid, coordinate (0, 0), is called the _origin_.
+If you hear something like "distance to the origin" it just means "distance to the center of the grid".

 Things get even more interesting when we add a second dimension on our number line, the Y axis.
 We can position objects using both the X and Y coordinate, but we can also rotate objects in 2D space, and we can also create 2D vectors.